 Residing in Katherine for much of his career it is estimated that Doug travelled the astonishing equivalent of one and half times around the world to play in his estimated 400 senior games in all grades and competitions!
-It is fitting that each year the Medal presented for Best on Ground in the Katherine League Grand Final is named in his honor.
+It is fitting that each year the Medal presented for the men's best and fairest in the Big Rivers Football League is named in his honor.

 Doug was Eastside’s Leading Goal Kicker three (3) times and won the KDFL’s leading goal kicker award with 63 goals in 1992-93.

 Displaying plenty of football prowess late in his career Doug represented the Northern Territory in Super Rules in 1985, 1986, 1987, 1988, 1989 and 1990 and was named an All Australian at the 1987 National Carnival.

 We honour a man, who has quite literally travelled hundreds of thousands of miles to make a remarkable contribution to Territory football.
 We welcome Doug Kelly, Mr Top End Football, into the AFLNT Hall of Fame.